 Ultimately, if you suspect a fiduciary is making poor decisions, making unsound investments or in any way acting unethically, then it’s best to investigate the situation.

 If you’re a beneficiary who suspects a fiduciary has breached his/her duty, then Robinson & Henry, P.C.’s probate litigation attorneys can help.
 We have Colorado estate planning and probate lawyers in Denver, Castle Rock and Colorado Springs who will help you determine if breach of duty is present and fight on your behalf to ensure your inheritance is protected.
-Contact us at 303-688-0944 to schedule a free consultation.
+Contact us at 303-688-0944 to schedule an assessment.